This creamy garlic Tuscan shrimp recipe with sun-dried tomatoes, spinach, and basil is rich, decadent, and ready in about 15 minutes!

 - Add the spinach and basil and cook for another 2 minutes.
 Season with salt & pepper as needed.
 Serve immediately.
 I like to squeeze extra lemon juice over top when serving (up to you).
 You could also grate some fresh parmesan over top if you wish.

 - I used sun-dried tomatoes that were packed in oil (I drained the oil).
-If you use the dried kind, you may want to add more than 1/4 cup.
+Feel free to use more or less than suggested.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.